You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Important!

-Convenience Fees can cause legal complications if configured incorrectly or not meeting the general card brand network requirements:
+Convenience fees can cause legal complications if configured incorrectly.
+A convenience fee must meet general card brand network requirements, including the following:

-1. Convenience Fees must be disclosed to customer before completion of a transaction.
+Convenience fees must be disclosed to customer before completion of a transaction.

-3. Convenience Fees are only allowed for credit and signature debit card types.
+Convenience fees are only allowed for credit and signature debit card types.

-4. Convenience Fees are only allowed for card-not-present transaction types.
+Convenience fees are only allowed for card-not-present transaction types.

-5. Convenience fees cannot be applied to recurring, subscription or installment transactions.
+Convenience fees cannot be applied to recurring, subscription, or installment transactions.

 Tip